 Lin Biao’s position here amounts to nothing less than blatant bourgeois populism.
 But Bettelheim is using these obviously erroneous views of Lin Biao as a means to attack the whole idea that there is, or can be, anything positive about mass spontaneity.
 He says that "the Cultural Revolution nevertheless became an effective force only because the masses had been summoned to action by the Central Committee of the Chinese Communist Party".
 It is true that Mao and the Central Committee did initiate the Cultural Revolution, but it would have been a great proletarian advance even if it had been initiated by the masses in opposition to the Central Committee.
 The point is not to "extol" spontaneism in opposition to consciousness and leadership, but to recognize that the spontaneous activity of the masses can often play a positive role in the revolutionary struggle.
 Not everything the masses believe and do is correct, but they are nevertheless capable of making the greatest contributions to the revolution.

-We must keep in mind, however, that the Great Proletarian Cultural Revolution was the first of its type, and we will be better prepared next time.
+We must keep in mind, however, that the Great Proletarian Cultural Revolution (whether dated 1966-1968 or 1966-1976) was the very first of its type, and we will be better prepared next time.
 There will still inevitably be spontaneity, and that is by no means entirely bad.
-But next time there should be more consciousness, more organization, and more success.
-That is what we are working for, the transformation of hit-or-miss spontaneity into conscious revolutionary theory.
+But next time there should also be more consciousness, more organization, and more success.
+That is what we are working for, the transformation of hit-or-miss spontaneity into conscious revolutionary theory and action.

 It is an unquestionable and indisputable fact that as capitalism develops, as experience of bourgeois revolution or revolutions, and also of abortive socialist revolutions, accumulates, the working class of all countries grows, develops, learns, becomes trained and organized.
 In other words: it advances from spontaneity to planned action, from being guided merely by mood to guidance by the objective position of all classes, from outbursts to sustained struggle.
 (Lenin)